 CREATIVITY, DILIGENCE, & DEDICATION

 Since I was a young child, I’ve been creating.
-Some of my earliest memories are of drawing historic clothing, making fairy tale paper dolls, and designing my own “book covers.”
+Some of my earliest memories are of making drawings of historic clothing, crafting fairy-tale paper dolls, and designing my own “book covers.”

 The work I make is influenced heavily by my affinity for historic eras: Color palettes, patterns, textures, architecture, typography – the list goes on.
-From Medieval to Mid-Century, I love it all.
+From Middle Ages to Mid-Century, I love it all.

 My preferred method of working is to begin with a traditional sketch in pencil on paper, and then to colorize the image digitally.
 It’s a two-step process that allows for flexibility and speed, without sacrificing quality.
 I’m also quite adept at drawing and painting in miniature.